nivensaxena/About-Me-Portfolio/README.md

 # About-Me-Portfolio
-This was avery fun project to make.
+This was a very fun project to make.